tleguijt/google-api-python-client/README.md

+# Fork info
+This fork has been adjusted to play well with the Django modifications on the six libarary.
+Some imports aren't available when running in Django, since Django modifies the import paths of the six library

 # About
 This is the Python client library for Google's discovery based APIs.
 To get started, please see the [full documentation for this library](http://google.github.io/google-api-python-client).
 Additionally, [dynamically generated documentation](http://api-python-client-doc.appspot.com/) is available for all of the APIs supported by this library.